-North Park's RN-to-BSN degree-completion program requires just 7 nursing courses (24 semester hours).
-You’ll also take some classes from North Park's Core Curriculum program, including biblical studies and personal development courses, and will have to meet requirements for supporting coursework from other disciplines.
-Some of these requirements may be met by transfer credit or testing.
-This degree-completion program can be completed in as little as 18 months.
+North Park's RN-to-BSN degree-completion program requires just nine nursing courses (24 semester hours) and six credit hours from North Park's Core Curriculum program, including biblical studies and personal development courses.
+You'll also have to meet requirements for supporting nursing coursework.
+Most of these requirements may be met by transfer credit or testing.

 NURS 3000 – Pathophysiology: RN